jahpgm/tserver/README.md

 * webApp - information about how to configure the server for the app.
 * port - the port for the server to listen on for the app.
 * webRoot - object with the web app's root directory (above which you can't navigate).
+	* alias - the name of the root you want to use in the url.
+	* dir - the physical directory mapped to the alias.
 * maps - Optional array of objects to map url aliases to physical directories.
+	* alias - the name of directory you want to use in the url.
+	* dir - the physical directory mapped to the alias.

 ## Commands
 * cls - Clear the screen.